-I always joke about the short attention span of my 3 year old… one minute she will be engaged in her dollhouse and 5 seconds later, it’s not good enough and poor dolly is being shoved down the toilet while she moves on to the next victim.
-That is, until another shiny thing takes her attention away 10 seconds later and she starts playing with that.
+I always joke about the short attention span of my 3-year-old… one minute she will be engaged in her dollhouse and 5 seconds later, it’s not good enough and poor dolly is being shoved down the toilet while she moves on to the next victim.
+That is until another shiny thing takes her attention away 10 seconds later and she starts playing with that.

 I feel we are all 3 years old at times.
 I know myself how hard it is to stay focused (…sorry Boss).
-We are bombarded by so much new and shiny stuff every day and a fear of FOMO that can stop us from engaging with information or even people on a meaningful level.
+We are bombarded by so much new and shiny stuff every day and fear of FOMO that can stop us from engaging with information or even people on a meaningful level.
 It all becomes noise.

-But meaningful interactions are what we crave, even these ‘always connected’ generations crave real life experiences over digital ones (Netflix aside).
+But meaningful interactions are what we crave, even these ‘always connected’ generations crave real-life experiences over digital ones (Netflix aside).

 And what is an actual meaningful interaction in the first place? and how do we know what is meaningful to different people?

-Well here I go back to the kid and the one thing that does command her attention for more than 10 secs.
+Well, here I go back to the kid and the one thing that does command her attention for more than 10 secs.

 Videos on YouTube of someone opening different sized plastic eggs and revealing what’s inside.
 If you are a parent you will know which ones I mean.
-There are loads… ice cream shaped Playdoh that hides eggs, gunk that hides eggs, chocolate Smarties baths that hide eggs… You get the picture and my kid is obsessed – as are the other millions viewers of these type of videos…. who knew!
+There are loads… ice cream shaped Playdoh that hides eggs, gunk that hides eggs, chocolate Smarties baths that hide eggs… You get the picture and my kid is obsessed – as are the other millions of viewers of these type of videos…. who knew!

 And I believe it’s because of these reasons.